Amex Hilton Credit Card review: A top no annual fee hotel credit card

 You could also consider The Hilton Honors American Express Aspire Card, which comes with complimentary Hilton Diamond status, higher bonus point earning rates, credits for airline incidental fees each calendar year, statement credits each year on eligible purchases at participating Hilton Resorts, airport lounge access with Priority Pass Select, a weekend night reward when you receive the card and more.

-The Hilton Honors Card from American Express comes with an intro bonus of 75,000 Hilton points after you spend $1,000 on purchases in the first three months of account opening.
+The Hilton Honors Card from American Express comes with an intro offer of 80,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $5,000 in purchases on the card in the first six months.

 This is a terrific card to consider if you prefer no annual fee and don’t stay at Hilton hotels often.
 But if you frequently stay with Hilton, you might instead consider a card like the Hilton Honors American Express Surpass.
 It includes complimentary Gold Elite Status (which comes with perks like an 80% points bonus on Hilton stays, free breakfast, space-available room upgrades and more), a weekend night after spending $15,000 in a calendar year, and 10 complimentary Priority Pass airport lounge visits.
 These additional benefits make it worth the $95 annual fee for that card.